stevemaster478/naskh/replit.md

-# Naṣkh - Arabic Transliteration Tool
+# Naskh - Arabic Transliteration Tool

 ## Overview

-Naṣkh is a web application designed for Muslim Salafi students, translators, and researchers in Italy (with plans to expand to English and Arabic-speaking audiences).
+Naskh is a web application designed for Muslim Salafi students, translators, and researchers in Italy (with plans to expand to English and Arabic-speaking audiences).
 The application provides Arabic-to-Latin transliteration services following the DIN 31635 standard.
 Users can convert text between Latin characters, Arabic script, and standardized DIN 31635 transliteration.

 The application employs a hybrid approach: first checking a static dictionary of common Islamic terms, then falling back to Google Gemini AI for unknown terms.
 All AI-generated conversions are logged for future dictionary integration.